 Vinegar: Queen of green clean

 Vinegar (white vinegar runs about $4 to $5 a gallon) is an “incredibly effective” cleaner, Kellner finds.
 It will kill about 90 percent of household germs, according to some estimates.

 White vinegar typically is used for cleaning.
 Look for vinegar with 5 percent acidity.

 [Vinegar] is probably strong enough to handle most germy tasks, and when it doesn’t work, resort to hot soapy water.
 Use bleach as a last resort, use it sparingly (follow the 1:4 ratio), and make sure the room is well-ventilated so you don’t hurt your lungs.

-Don’t mix vinegar and hydrogen peroxide, however.
+Caution: Don’t mix vinegar and hydrogen peroxide.
 Mixing reduces the effectiveness of both.
 Instead, spray or wash first with vinegar, then peroxide, letting the last spray air dry.

-In a separate test by Cook’s Illustrated magazine, a vinegar solution of one part vinegar to three parts water removed 98 percent of bacteria from the surface of fruits and vegetables, National Public Radio reported.
+In a test by Cook’s Illustrated magazine, a solution of one part vinegar to three parts water removed 98 percent of bacteria from the surface of fruits and vegetables, National Public Radio reports.

 However, the NPR report also stated that researchers at the Institute of Agricultural and Environmental Sciences at Tennessee State University found that “water can remove 98 percent of bacteria when it’s used to rinse and soak produce.”
 Rubbing or brushing helps in cleaning.

 Not everyone is thrilled with the results of homemade cleaners, though.
 Wellness Mama blogger finds vinegar, basic to many DIY products, smelly and less-effective.
 Homemade cleaning products didn’t earn the highest marks in a Consumer Reports test either.
 “Most made-at-home brews often are effective, though they don’t perform as well as the products you’ll find in stores,” CR concludes.